zetok/gentoo-overlay-tox/README.md

     layman -S
     emerge --sync

-Note: These ebuilds were forked from https://suigintou.weedy.ca/trac/gentoo-overlay/
+*Note: These ebuilds were forked from https://suigintou.weedy.ca/trac/gentoo-overlay/*
+***
+WARNING
+The QT GUI Ebuild is broken.
+I will be working on fixing it later.
+Any contributions are always welcome.
+***